- Position: full sun

 - Pollination Group: B - flowering mid season

-This dessert pear tree is covered with pure white flowers in mid-spring, followed by long, yellowish green fruits.
-The flesh is firm and juicy as well as deliciously sweet.
-An excellent variety that will grow anywhere, even performing well in colder areas of the UK.
+This dessert pear tree is covered with pure white flowers in mid-spring, followed by delicious, long, yellowish green fruits.
+Broadly columnar in shape it's ideal for an open, sunny site.

-- Garden care: Pears naturally shed a small quantity of the developing fruits in mid summer.
+- Garden care: This 1-2 year old bare root plant will arrive with a clear stem.
+Prune it back by a 1/3 to a healthy bud between November to March.
+Pears naturally shed a small quantity of the developing fruits in mid summer.
 After this has occurred thin out the remaining pears, leaving one pear per cluster.
 Add a high-nitrogen feed in spring.

-- Pollination Information: Though partially self-fertile, this pear will produce a bigger crop if planted with another variety of pear.
-Ideally this should come from the same pollination group (B), however it is possible to use one from group A or C as well.
+- Pollination Information: This pear belongs to pollination group B, so you will need need to plant one other different variety of pear to guarantee cross pollination, and a subsequent bumper crop.
+Ideally this should come from the same pollination group, however it is possible to use one from group A or C as well.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!